-If you provide unpaid care for a family member or friend who could otherwise not cope without your support, there is national guidance and advice that you can take to protect yourself and the person you care.
+If you provide unpaid care for a family member or friend who could otherwise not cope without your support, there is national guidance and advice to help you protect yourself and the person you care for.
 This includes:

-- observe hand hygiene, clean objects and surfaces that are frequently touched, such as door handles, kettles and phones
+- washing your hands regularly and cleaning objects and surfaces that are frequently touched, such as door handles, kettles and phones

-- when you sneeze or cough cover your mouth and nose with a tissue or your sleeve.
+- covering your mouth and nose with a tissue or your sleeve when you sneeze.
 Put any used tissues in the bin immediately and wash your hands afterwards

-- create an emergency plan with the person you care for just in case you get sick.
+- having an emergency plan for the person you care for just in case you or they get sick.
 See Support for carers for more information about creating an emergency plan.
-This will enable the person you care for to know who they can contact if you or they feel unwell
+This will enable the person you care for to get the support they need if you or they feel unwell

-- plan ahead to ensure you and the person you care for can access all the supplies they need if you or they become unwell.
-The section on Practical information for staying at home has lots of useful information about getting food and other essential supplies, and accessing money, and practical support
+- planning ahead to ensure you and the person you care for to get the things they need if you or they become unwell.
+The section on Practical information for staying at home has lots of useful information about getting food and other essential supplies, and accessing money and practical support

-- look after your own wellbeing and physical health
+- looking after your own wellbeing and physical health

-If you have difficulty sourcing the PPE you need please email firstname.lastname@example.org and provide the following information so that your request can be processed as quickly as possible:
+If you have difficulty sourcing the PPE you need please email email@example.com and provide the following information so that we can processed your request as quickly as possible: